Venafi/terraform-provider-venafi/examples/f5_bigip/README.md

 ## Scenario Introduction

-As for this example scenario, you'll generate a certificate for ``demo-f5-bigip.venafi.example`` using this Venafi Provider for Hashicorp Terraform using either using **Venafi Trust Protection Platform (TPP)** or **Venafi Cloud**.
+As for this example scenario, you'll generate a certificate for ``demo-f5-bigip.venafi.example`` using this Venafi Provider for Hashicorp Terraform and also using either **Venafi Trust Protection Platform (TPP)** or **Venafi Cloud**.
 Thus adding them to your F5 BIG-IP resources, then use them in the ADC node, and, finally, you'll configure the "pool" for your ADC nodes.

 > **_Note:_** As for ADC config, we will be using ``Round robin`` balancing method but keep in mind there are other methods that may be more suitable for your use case scenario (https://www.f5.com/services/resources/glossary/load-balancer)